High on Hampi

 Lotus Mahal

-The Lotus Mahal as the central attraction was used as a council room for the chief commanders.
+The headline piece of the Royal Centre.
+Used as a council room for the chief commanders.

 Elephant stable